TheQuerySmith/engage-coach/README.md

 ### Decisions
 - [X] Do not store qualtrics survey data in the database; only whether the survey has been completed.
 This ensures that we are not duplicating data and that we are not storing sensitive information in our database.
+- [X] Reports should be generated locally allowing for team review and approval before being sent to instructors.
+Also simplifies data management.
+Instead, R script that uses public API to update report links and saves to file system.
 - [ ] Do we need overall instructor survey and course-specific?